Skip to content

 Name Type Description Default

-The data model to compare against this variable's schema.
+The data model to compare against this variable's schema, or a string key to check for in the schema properties.

 required